TrinityCore/tc-wiki/database/335/characters/item_loot_items.md

 &nbsp;

 ### rnd_prop
-ID from ItemRandomProperties.dbc (if any) that was rolled and added to the item when the loot container was originally opened.
+[ItemRandomProperty ID](/files/DBC/335/itemrandomproperties#id) (if any) that was rolled and added to the item when the loot container was originally opened.
 Mutually exclusive with **rnd_suffix**.
 &nbsp;

 ### rnd_suffix
-ID from ItemRandomSuffix.dbc (if any) that was rolled and added to the item when the loot container was originally opened.
+[ItemRandomSuffix ID](/files/DBC/335/itemrandomsuffix#id) (if any) that was rolled and added to the item when the loot container was originally opened.
 Mutually exclusive with **rnd_prop**.
 &nbsp;